 If your child is detained in juvenile hall, please visit our related articles on Eastlake Juvenile Hall & Court, Los Padrinos Juvenile Hall & Court, Barry Nidorf (Sylmar) Juvenile Hall & Court, Court, Riverside Juvenile Hall and Orange County Juvenile Hall.

-A transfer hearing is a legal proceeding where a juvenile court judge decides whether a minor who has been accused of violating a criminal law is "fit" for the juvenile court system.
+A fitness hearing in California cases is where a juvenile court judge decides whether a minor who has been accused of violating a criminal law is "fit" for the juvenile court system.

 The judge will look at five factors, including the seriousness of the alleged crime, to determine whether the minor is likely to benefit from the rehabilitative services of juvenile delinquency court.